-- Always wear your harness and have the tether fastened. - Make certain pallets and platforms are secure. - Never stick a foot, arm or any part of your body outside the operator area, no matter how slow the truck is moving.
+- Always wear your harness and have the lanyard fastened.
+See page 7 for Harness and Lanyard information. - Make certain pallets and fork mounted platforms are secure. - Never stick a foot, arm or any part of your body outside the operator area, no matter how slow the truck is moving.
 A foot or hand caught between the truck and a fixed object will be crushed or even cut off. - Keep your hands on the controls and your foot on the brake pedal. - Travel in the direction that gives you the best view.
 Look where you are going and slow down in congested areas. - Slow down for wet or slippery floors.
 Don't run over things. - Travel with the platform close to the ground when outside of an aisle.
 Place the load against the end of the platform. - Look where you are going before you change direction of travel. - See that you have room to drive and turn.
 Check for overhead objects also.
-Watch out for power unit and fork (load) swing. - Slow down when making turns. - Avoid sudden movement of controls.
+Watch out for power unit and fork (load) swing.
+Slow down when making turns. - Avoid sudden movement of controls.
 Learn to use them smoothly at a moderate, even rate. - Check clearances before raising or lowering the forks or load.
 Watch for overhead obstructions. - Be extra careful if you must use your truck in an area where there is a risk of falling objects.